dirkk/xquery-webapp-skeleton/README.md

 So the url `/app/blog/index` would map to the XQuery script `/views/blog/index.xq`.

-Once the server evaluates the view's result, said result ist included into `/layouts/default.html` and returned to the user.
+Once the server evaluates the views result, said result ist included into `/layouts/default.html` and returned to the user.

-If the server receives a request containing the "X-Requested-With" (common in AJAX calls) the default.html is replaced by ajax.html to provide an empty template for ajax requests.
+If the server receives a request containing the HTTP header "X-Requested-With" (common in AJAX calls) the default.html is replaced by ajax.html to provide an empty template for ajax requests.